apigee/api-platform-samples/learn-edge/proxy-3/README.md

 Run this script to provision an API Product, Developer, and Developer App to Edge.
 Don't worry about what these things are just yet -- after playing with this proxy, you will begin to understand them:

-1. `cd api-platform-samples/learn-edge/proxy3`.
+1. `cd api-platform-samples/learn-edge/provisioning`
-2. `../provisioning/setup.sh`

     **Note:** It's optional, but feel free to examine the script.
 It uses Apigee Edge Management APIs to upload the entities to Edge.
 That's why you're required to enter your Apigee password -- it is required whenever you use the management APIs.

+2. Run `./setup.sh.

 3. Go to the Edge UI and look at these uploaded entities under the Publish menu: Publish=>Products, Publish=>Developers, and Publish=>Developer Apps.